davenquinn/xenoliths/paper/text/figure-captions.md

 ##textures

 Mineral classification images of each sample (1" round thin section) created manually atop coregistered electron backscatter and optical imagery, showing the textural variation within Crystal Knob spinel peridotites.
-The variable clinopyroxene abundances corresponding to fertility are clearly visible, and a late-stage melt channel cuts diagonally across the bottom-right quadrant of CK-4.
+The variable clinopyroxene abundances correspond to fertility.
+A late-stage melt channel cuts diagonally across the bottom-right quadrant of CK-4 (dark gray line).
 These classifications form the basis of modal abundance data [@fig:modes].

 ##step_heating

-Step-heating results for \ce{^{40}Ar}/\ce{^{39}Ar} dating of the Crystal Knob host basalt, with a broad plateau for 1.65 Ma and an overall average of 1.71 Ma.
+Step-heating results for \ce{^{40}Ar}/\ce{^{39}Ar} dating of the Crystal Knob host basalt, with a broad plateau for 1.65 Ma and an average of 1.71 Ma.

 ##major_elements

 Major-element compositional data for the Crystal Knob spinel peridotites and host lavas.
 The data is colorized by sample in a consistent scheme used until
-@fig:depth. (a) FeO vs. MgO measured by electron microprobe for grain cores, showing range in major-element depletion between samples.
-Dotted lines show Mg\# levels. (b) Mg\# (total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
-This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample. (c) Spinel Cr# vs. Mg# (corrected based on cation charge balance) showing grouping of samples by Cr content, corresponding to different levels of depletion.
+@fig:depth. **(a)** FeO vs. MgO measured by electron microprobe for grain cores, showing range in major-element depletion between samples.
+Dotted lines show Mg\# levels. **(b)** Mg\# (total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
+This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample. **(c)** Spinel Cr# vs. Mg# (corrected based on cation charge balance) showing grouping of samples by Cr content, corresponding to different levels of depletion.
 The highest-Cr samples (CK-3 and CK-4) are harzburgite residues.
-Colors are by sample as labeled in (c).
+Colors are by sample as labeled in *(c)*.

 ##ca_in_olivine

-Ca abundance in olivine for xenolith samples, showing the per-sample separability of microprobe analyses (colored by sample) despite low measured abundances.
+Ca abundance in olivine for peridotite samples, showing elevated Ca in samples CK-3, CK-4, and CK-6.
+The significant scatter in microprobe analyses (colored by sample) is due to low measured abundances.

 ##spinel_cr